modxorg/Docs/en/extras/simplesearch/index.md

 ## History

  SimpleSearch was written by [Shaun McCormick](https://github.com/splittingred) as a simple search component, and first released on June 2nd, 2010.
-It is loosely based on AjaxSearch for MODx Evolution by KyleJ/coroico, without the Ajax functionality.
+It is loosely based on AjaxSearch for MODX Evolution by KyleJ/coroico, without the Ajax functionality.

 ## Upgrade risks